 New Jersey has twenty one counties.
 Those counties are as follows: Bergen County (County Seat Hackensack), population nine hundred fifty five thousand seven hundred thirty two of which fifty nine percent are White, five percent are Black and twenty one percent are Hispanic or Latino.
 Essex County (County Seat Woodbury), population eight hundred sixty three thousand seven hundred twenty eight of which thirty percent are White, thirty eight percent are Black and twenty four percent are Hispanic or Latino.
 Middlesex County (County Seat New Brunswick), population eight hundred sixty three thousand one hundred sixty two of which forty one percent are White, nine percent are Black and twenty two percent are Hispanic or Latino.
 Hudson County (County Seat Jersey City), seven hundred twenty four thousand eight hundred fifty four of which thirty four percent are White, eleven percent are Black and forty percent are Hispanic or Latino.
 Ocean County (County Seat Toms River), population six hundred thirty seven thousand two hundred twenty nine of which eighty three percent are White, three percent are Black and ten percent are Hispanic or Latino.
 Monmouth County (County Seat Freehold Borough), population six hundred forty three thousand six hundred fifteen of which seventy four percent are White, six percent are Black and twelve percent are Hispanic or Latino.
 Camden County (County Seat Camden), population five hundred twenty three thousand four hundred eighty five of which fifty six percent are White, nineteen percent are Black and eighteen percent are Hispanic or Latino.
 Union County (County Seat Elizabeth), population five hundred seventy five thousand three hundred forty five of which forty one percent are White, twenty percent are Black and thirty four percent are Hispanic or Latino.
 Morris County (County Seat Morristown), population five hundred nine thousand two hundred eighty five of which sixty nine percent are White, three percent are Black and fifteen percent are Hispanic or Latino.
 Passaic County (County Seat Paterson), population five hundred twenty four thousand one hundred eighteen of which forty three percent are White, eleven percent are Black and forty two percent are Hispanic or Latino.
 Burlington County (County Seat Mount Holly), population four hundred sixty one thousand eight hundred sixty of which sixty five percent are White, sixteen percent are Black and eight percent are Hispanic or Latino.
 Mercer County (County Seat Trenton), population three hundred eighty seven thousand three hundred forty of which forty six percent are White, nineteen percent are Black and twenty one percent are Hispanic or Latino.
 Atlantic County (County Seat Mays Landing), population two hundred seventy four thousand five hundred thirty four of which fifty seven percent are White, fifteen percent are Black and nineteen percent are Hispanic or Latino.
 Somerset County (County Seat Somerville), population three hundred forty five thousand three hundred sixty one of which fifty three percent are White, nine percent are Black and sixteen percent are Hispanic or Latino.
 Gloucester County (County Seat Woodbury), population three hundred two thousand two hundred ninety four of which seventy six percent are White, ten percent are Black and seven percent are Hispanic or Latino.
 Cape May County (County Seat Cape May Court House), population ninety five thousand two hundred sixty three of which eight five percent are White, three percent are Black and seven percent are Hispanic or Latino.
 Sussex County (County Seat Newton), population one hundred forty four thousand two hundred twenty one of which eighty four percent are White, two percent are Black and nine percent are Hispanic or Latino.
 Cumberland County (County Seat Bridgeton), population one hundred fifty four thousand one hundred fifty two of which forty eight percent are White, eighteen percent are Black and thirty four percent are Hispanic or Latino.
 Hunterdon County (County Seat Flemington), population one hundred twenty eight thousand nine hundred forty seven of which eighty two percent are White, two percent are Black and eight percent are Hispanic or Latino.
 Warren County (County Seat Belvidere), population one hundred nine thousand six hundred thirty two of which seventy nine percent are White, five percent are Black and eleven percent are Hispanic or Latino.
 Salem County (County Seat Salem), population sixty four thousand eight hundred thirty seven of which seventy one percent are White, fourteen percent are Black and ten percent are Hispanic or Latino.

-Immigration News in New Jersey
+Immigration Bail Bonds in New Jersey

 Immigrants working make huge contributions for the benefit of all in New Jersey.
 Many are owners of businesses and are tax payers.
 Immigrants contribute tens of billions of dollars in taxes.
 Undocumented immigrants in New Jersey paid over one billion in federal taxes and over six hundred thousand in local taxes.
 One quarter of the population of New Jersey were born outside the United States.
 Of the people born in the United States living in New Jersey one in six have an immigrant parent.
 Immigrants work in healthcare, computer and the sciences.
 Of the immigrants living in New Jersey, thirteen percent came from India, ten percent are from Dominican Republic, five percent are from Mexico, four percent are from Ecuador and another four percent are from the Philippines.